 - Selected teams will have the opportunity to access further support and apply for up to follow-on funding from InnovateUK

 - Access to experts in bringing research to market

 - Access to our team of experts and proactive connections to our network of entrepreneurs, investors, and funders.

-Online bootcamp over a consecutive 5-day period where you will learn how to talk about your ideas and technologies to customers, develop a value proposition and identify your customers’ needs.
-You will also create a detailed plan for your customer discovery journey.
+- 4 day online intensive bootcamp where you will learn how to talk about your technology to customers, develop a hypothetical business model and identify your customers’ pain points.
+You will also create a detailed plan of your customer discovery journey

 ICURe is open to research teams in all UK universities and some public sector research enterprises (PSREs).
 ICURe teams are composed of four individuals:

-We are committed to improving diversity across our programmes and are actively seeking applications from under-represented groups.
-With the change to online delivery and remote customer discovery, this ICURe programme is suitable for applicants who would be unable to travel extensively.
+We are committed to improving diversity across our programmes and are actively seeking applications from under-represented groups and non-Russell Group Universities.

-The application form can be accessed from the links on this website.
-All applications will go through a competitive selection process and the EL will be required to participate in a scheduled telephone interview as part of that process.
-Your application must have engaged with your university Technology Transfer Office (TTO) and your research group (PI and ECR) prior to applying.
+The application form may be accessed from the links on this website.
+All applications will go through a competitive selection process and the ECR will be required to participate in a scheduled video interview as part of that process.
+Your application must have engaged with your university Technology Transfer Office (TTO) and your research group (PI AND ECR) prior to applying.

-If you have any further questions please direct them to email@example.com or the ICURe team, details below.
+If you have any further questions please direct them to email@example.com or Thea Glasspool on 07557 179144.

 Go back to registration page